e22b30/bootcamp_fangyi_jiang/project/README.md

 │── .env               # API keys / credentials (excluded from git) │── README.md          # Project overview

+Data Storage

+The folder structure for data is data/
+│── raw/               # Storage for the raw data pulled off AlphaVantage │── processed/         # Storage for processed data

+The data is stored in csv files and you can access them directly from .env using RAW_DATA and PROCESSED_DATA_..

 Lifecycle Progress

 This project follows a step-by-step lifecycle framework: